Queen Elizabeth

 - Passengers: 2,283 (823 1st class, 662 cabin class, 798 tourist class)

-- Service: Largest liner ever built up to 1994.
-Commissioned as troopship and served until 1946.
-Restored for Southampton-Cherbourg-New York service for Cunard Line.
+- Service: Queen Elizabeth was the largest liner ever built up to 1994.
+Laid down Dec 1936; launched 27 Sep 1938 by HM Queen Elizabeth.
+Completed after WW2 began, she sailed 2 Mar 1940 in secret from the Clyde to New York for lay up.
+Sailed via Singapore to Sydney in Nov for conversion to a troop transport, serving until 1946.
+She carried over 800,000 troops during her wartime career, steaming nearly 500,000 miles.
+Refitted at her builders, she began her first true commercial voyage 16 Oct 1946 from Southampton to New York.
+Fitted with stabilizers 1955.
 Retired by Cunard, 1968, and sold to become a floating museum-hotel-convention center at Port Everglades, Florida; project never realized.
 Sold, 1970, to C.Y.Tung, Taiwanese shipping tycoon, who renamed her Seawise University and planned to convert her into a floating university-cruise ship.
-Never sailed as such; burned and sank in Hong Kong harbor, January 9, 1972.
+Never sailed as such; burned and sank in Hong Kong harbor, 9 Jan 1972.
 Capsized and was scrapped on the spot.

 Up